-Maintaining a safe household can improve quality of life.
+Maintaining a safe household is essential to a high quality of life.
 But what's involved in maintaining a safe household?
-Performing proper maintenance, conducting regular inspections and purchasing household products and fixtures that focus on safety can help make the home a safer place to live.
-The following tips can help homeowners who would like to improve household safety.
+Performing proper maintenance, conducting regular inspections, and purchasing household products and fixtures enhance safety are all ways to create a more secure household.
+Keep reading to find the seven best tips for improving household safety.

 Be Fire Safe

 Electrical systems that overload can cause electrical fires.
-The best way to prevent this from happening is to have the electrical system inspected by a certified electrician after moving in to the Kelowna North home.
+The best way to prevent this from happening is to have the electrical system inspected by a certified electrician after moving in.
 Homes with fuse boxes may need to replace their fuse box with a circuit breaker box.

 Keep Children Safe